Security printing: Security threads

-Metal threads and foils, from simple iridescent features to foil color copying to foils with additional optically variable effects are often used.
+Metal threads and foils, from simple iridescent features to foil colour copying to foils with additional optically variable effects are often used.

 There are two kinds of security threads.
 One is a thin aluminum coated and partly de-metallized polyester film thread with microprinting which is embedded in the security paper as banknote or passport paper.
-The other kind of security thread is the single or multicolor sewing thread made from cotton or synthetic fibers, mostly UV fluorescent, for the bookbinding of passport booklets.
+The other kind of security thread is the single or multicolour sewing thread made from cotton or synthetic fibers, mostly UV fluorescent, for the bookbinding of passport booklets.
 In recent designs the security thread was enhanced with other security features such as holograms or three-dimensional effects when tilted.

 On occasion, the banknote designers succumb to the Titanic effect (excess belief in the latest technology), and place too much faith in some particular trick.
 An example is the forgery of British banknotes in the 1990s.
 British banknotes in the 1990s featured a "windowed" metal strip through the paper about 1 mm wide that comes to the paper surface every 8 mm.
 When examined in reflected light, it appears to have a dotted metallic line running across it, but when viewed through transmitted light, the metal strip is dark and solid.

 Duplicating this was thought to be difficult, but a criminal gang was able to reproduce it quickly.
 They used a cheap hot-stamping process to lay down a metal strip on the surface of the paper, then printed a pattern of solid bars over it using white ink to leave the expected metal pattern visible.
 At their trial, they were found to have forged tens of millions of pounds’ worth of notes over a period of years.